Iniya-e/Iniya-e.github.io/content/event/md-blecktek/index.md

 ---
-title: Serum Institute
+title: Blecktek Solutions

-event: Serum Institute Helicopter Ride
+event: Blecktek Solutions visit
 # event_url: https://example.org

-location: Serum Institute of India Pvt.
+location: Blecktek Solutions Pvt.
 Ltd.
 address:
-  street: 212/2
+  street: Flat No. A – 505, Kanchanban Society Phase II S. No. 109/1+3F
   city: Pune
   region: Maharashtra
-  postcode: '411028'
+  postcode: '412038'
   country: India

-summary: Aerial view of Serum Institute of India Pvt.
-Ltd. taken during a helicopter ride
+summary: Recieved a certificate for training an intern from the MD of the dd enterprises  - mr. sanjay dubey

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2022-05-17T13:00:00Z'
+date: '2024-11-03T11:30:00Z'
 # date_end: '2030-06-01T15:00:00Z'
 # all_day: false